western/http-here/README.md

 ## Magic file index.html inside any folder

-If you put inside folder file `index.html`, it will be return as context
+If you put inside folder file `index.html`, it will be return as content

 ## Thumbnails support